 If you are in a deep state of depression and see no light in the future or reason for continuing on, please share your thoughts with others and seek help.
 Don’t allow the enemy to destroy you.
 Meet with your pastor or a professional Christian counselor.
 Both can point you to the Healer, who is capable of lifting you out of the miry pit in which you find yourself at this moment.

-Disclaimer: This article is not meant to substitute for counseling, my desire is sharing some truths to help us refocus this holiday season and find the joy again by remembering Christ and the hope He brings to us.
+Disclaimer: This article is not meant to substitute for counseling, my desire is to simply share some truths to help us refocus this holiday season and find the joy again by remembering Christ and the hope He brings to us.

 May Your Christmas and Holiday Season be filled with the Wonders and Hope of His Great Love!